cgranade/cgranade.github.io/_posts/drafts/software-stack.md

 Notice that we've also installed ``poshgit`` (short for PowerShell Git) with this command, as that handles a lot of nice Git-related tasks within PowerShell.
 To add posh-git to your prompt, please see the [instructions provided with posh-git](https://github.com/dahlbyk/posh-git/#using-posh-git).
+One of the more useful effects of adding posh-git to your prompt is that posh-git will then look at your setting for ``$Env:GIT_SSH`` and automatically manage your PuTTY configuration for you.

 On Ubuntu, run the following in your favorite shell: